actionml/harness/nav-hinting.md

 Harness was designed for streaming data sources and in the case of the NH non-personalized engine will train for incoming events incrementally so all you need to do is send events and make queries.

 For Personalized Hinting a more heavy weight background process can be triggered periodically that will not interrupt querying or input.
 This will use Spark and Elasticsearch and is targeted for NH v0.2.0.

+# Personalized Algorithm: Hinting v0.2.0 Planned

+The Personalized version is similar to the non-personalized and has the same configurable decays and other parameters.
+The decay function here acts as a threshold to detect events that are too old to consider.
+This threshold is applied to both the user's current journey and the data used to calculate the cooccurrence model.
+After passing this threshold LLR is used to find the most likely nav events correlate with a conversion.

+The model uses cooccurrence to calculate the most likely conversion links and so is based on the user's current journey history.
+The hints for a particular user are based on conversion journeys of "similar" users.

+To calculate this similarity quickly in realtime a cosine k-nearest-neighbor engine is used in the form of Elasticsearch in a manner similar to the a simplified CCO algorithm as used in the Universal Recommender with TTL (time to live) applied to all input to model calculation and user history.
+The TTL is based on the decay function.